Priyanshu19Mishra/Tweet-Classifications---Disaster-and-Non-Disaster-related-tweets/README.md

 # Tweet-Classifications---Disaster-and-Non-Disaster-related-tweets

-In this project we have developed
+In this project we have developed a system that works for the classfication task/application.